jcrooks33/palona/architecture.md

 LeadDetail.jsx: Displays the detailed profile of a lead.

-Engagements.jsx: Shows a chronologically ordered list of engagement items.
+Engagements.jsx: Shows a grouped and chronologically ordered list of engagement items.

 ## AI-Generated Output Display: